 Interns will work independently during the majority of rotations; several allow for collaboration with other interns.

 Can I obtain financial aid for this internship?

-If necessary, a letter stating your placement in the dietetic internship program can be provided; please contact the Internship Director if needed.
+- Interns may be able to defer repayment of existing student loans.
+If necessary, a letter stating your placement in the dietetic internship program can be provided; please contact the program leadership if needed.

 Do you survey current interns and graduates of your program on their approval rating of this internship?